IshikureShiro/DanmakuLove/README.md

 # DanmakuLove
-A Danmaku framework powered by Löve
+A Danmaku framework powered by Löve.